axa-ch-webhub-cloud/pattern-library/src/components/30-organisms/commercial-hero-banner/README.md

 | ------------- | ------------------------------------------------------------------ |
 | `variant`     | 'dark' or 'light', sets the theme (gradient), light is the default |
 | `imagesource` | The source of the cover image (link or base64 string)              |

-### Migration Notes

-You don't have to pay attention to anything for upgrading to newer version.